jabra11/Magyar-Kartya/README.md

 # Magyar Kartya

 This game is modelled after the Hungarian cardgame Magyar Kartya.
-It is written in C++17 and makes use of [SFML](https://www.sfml-dev.org/).
 You can play against the computer or against a friend using the peer-to-peer based multiplayer.

 ![Annotation 2019-08-25 211101](https://user-images.githubusercontent.com/34109209/63654652-71776400-c77d-11e9-8a60-55efae82aec6.png)

 ### Contributing
+I initially started this project to get more comfortable with [SFML](https://www.sfml-dev.org/) and the language itself, therefore most of the code can be improved easily.
+It is written in C++11.

-This project can be built on Windows and Linux.
+It can be built on Windows and Linux.
 Build instructions are below.

 ### Building on Windows
 1. Download the appropriate version of SFML(64bit) from [SFML](https://www.sfml-dev.org/download/sfml/2.5.1/).